When tens of thousands runners hit the road for the AJC Peachtree Road Race Fourth of July, it will be wise to keep your car off the street.

 The major annual event requires numerous road closures, and parking could be tough to find.
 Public transportation is a smart way to go.

-As such, MARTA will provide extra trains, shuttle buses and staff on July 4.
 If you’re taking the train, the gold line is the best way to reach the race start location near Lenox Station.

 Here’s how to get to Lenox Station from all lines.